At the Japan Foundation, Toronto we offer several types of classes for people who want to learn more about the Japanese language and culture:

 At the Japan Foundation, Toronto we sometimes offer classes designed to supplement your Japanese studies, or prepare you for entering courses such as Japanese Together.
 We also have cultural classes looking at various aspects of Japan, Japanese culture, Japanese society, and the language associated with them which are the perfect for people who are interested in learning the language but don’t know where to start.

-- Travel Japanese (JF Standard A1): offered twice a year in February/March and May/June, for people who are planning to visit Japan and want to learn some essentials before they go!
+- Travel Japanese (JF Standard A1): generally offered twice a year (before the spring and summer travel seasons) for people who are planning to visit Japan and want to learn some essentials before they go!

-We also occasionally offer classes for intermediate learners, such as our Let’s Learn Keigo! class for those who want to learn about formal Japanese.
+- Let’s Learn Keigo!
+(JF Standard B1) an intermediate class for those who want to learn more about formal Japanese.